 *Find the right skin care and laundry products.
-I cannot use certain essential oil based products, especially ones with lavender.
+I cannot use most essential oil based products, especially ones with lavender.
 I avoid supermarket shampoos, soaps and handwashes.
 Most perfumes are out.
 They give me rashes and sinus issues.
-I’ve found a few products that are fine – Evohe facial lotion, and Australian Bush Flower Essences are helpful.
-See my psychic reading for Ian White, the founder.
+I’ve found a few products that are fine – Evohe facial lotion for example.

 For body lotion, I use Vegesorb, and sometimes Manuka honey or Calendula cream for flare-ups.
 Shea butter and coconut oil products are also fine, but occasionally leave me more itchy.
-For showering, I use a coconut-based product called EnviroCare Earth for Sensitive Skin.
-When it comes to washing my clothes, I use Eco Store products, or washing balls (which save lots of money!)
+For showering, I use a coconut-based product called EnviroCare Earth for Sensitive Skin or natural soaps.
+When it comes to washing my clothes, I use Eco Store products, or Bosisto’s.
 If I wear clothes washed in normal detergent my skin goes red.

 Note: I used to use steroid creams for my eczema but they only worked briefly, so I had to look for other solutions (hence this article).

 *Identify other physical triggers.
-My eczema comes back if I’m around cats, especially the long-haired variety (as beautiful as they are).
+My eczema comes back if I’m around cats, especially the long-haired variety.
 I also get a rash if I wear wool clothing, thermals or scarves.
 Bamboo or cotton clothing is fine.
 I reduce dust mite exposure by sunning our bedding and washing the sheets often.

-*Learn to say what you mean.
+*Learn to say what you mean, mean what you say, but not say it mean (from Al-Anon).
 Sensitive people often feel more at home in the mental or spiritual realms than here on earth.
 Eczema can be a sign that you feel trapped in your body – part of you wants to break out, or break off from the pain of being mortal.

-To reduce my stress levels, I’ve changed my lifestyle so I have time to meditate, sleep, spend time with my partner, and stay fit.
+To reduce my stress, I’ve changed my lifestyle so I have time to meditate, sleep, spend time with my partner, and stay fit.
 I also studied Holistic Counselling, and work with my Spirit Guides to delegate my worries.

-As a Silk Skin in Palmistry, I feel unspoken conflict acutely, and it shows up in my skin.
+As a Silk Skin in Palmistry, I feel unspoken conflict, and it shows up in my skin.
 It’s a common feature among those who are psychic.
-No wonder I developed cystic acne when my parents argued a lot.
+No wonder I developed cystic acne when my parents argued.
 At the time, I was put on Roaccutane, which helped, but also left me with side effects – it’s not a path I would recommend.
 Unfortunate, my doctor at the time said ‘diet has nothing to do with acne’, and I believed him.
 Very few doctors learn about nutrition in detail at medical school.
 It’s something to be aware of.

 On the topic of forgiveness – when nothing will heal your eczema physically, you need to look at childhood or past life issues.
-During a recent outbreak, it seemed like none of my usual cures were working, so I booked in to see ALL my favourite healers, namely: John Le Gros (Japanese Acupuncture/ Flower Essences), Carmen Low (Kinesiology), Alison Lee (Heartwork Counselling), Jane Sleight-Leach (Tapping and Matrix Reimprinting) and Deniz Akan (Dimensional Healing) – see my review of her sessions
+During a recent outbreak, it seemed like none of my usual cures were working, so I booked in to see ALL my favourite healers, namely: Alison Lee (Heartwork Counselling), Jane Sleight-Leach (Tapping and Matrix Reimprinting) and Deniz Akan (Dimensional Healing) – see my review of her sessions

 Here’s what happened.
 After the first few treatments, my eczema got worse, not better.
 I knew this was a good sign.
 If you’ve ever heard of the Herxheimer reaction, you’ll know what I mean.